pwang00/pietcc/Compiler.md

 ### Compile-time Constant Evaluation

 Compile-time evaluation provides enormous runtime and compilation benefits.
-For large programs, LLVM IR verification can take an extremely long time, so running the Piet interpreter on the program to obtain a final execution result with the stack and stdout and compiling those as constants to be printed at runtie can drastically reduce compilation times and runtime efficiency.
+For large programs, LLVM IR verification can take an extremely long time, so running the Piet interpreter on the program to obtain a final execution result with the stack and stdout and compiling those as printable constants can drastically reduce compilation times and increase runtime efficiency.
 The pass is implemented as follows:

 ```rust
 #[derive(Debug)]